MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/more-about-dynamic-negative-days.md

 > *DynamicNegativeDaysTimeFence = PurchaseLeadTime + NegativeDaysTimeFence + (Today'sDate – RequirementDate)*

-If the default order type of `_DemoProduct` would have been **Production** or **Transfer**, then the lead time would be the **Inventory** lead time.
+(If the default order type of `_DemoProduct` would have been **Production** or **Transfer**, then the lead time would be the **Inventory** lead time.)

-With dynamic negative days, the time fence MRP looks at for receipts is now `6 + 2 + 0 = 8`.
+With dynamic negative days, the time fence that MRP looks at for receipts is now `6 + 2 + 0 = 8`.
 MRP will find the existing purchase order and will peg the sales order against it.
 No new planned orders will be created, so MRP runtime will be shorter.
-The **Net** requirements for `_DemoProduct` look as follows:
+The net requirements for `_DemoProduct` look as follows:

 ![What follows is a screenshot of the requirements](./media/negative-days-4.png)